Supreme Court agrees to review Trump’s Colorado ballot ban in historic case

 The Supreme Court agreed to take up whether former President Trump can be disqualified from appearing on Colorado’s ballot over his actions surrounding the Jan.
 6, 2021, Capitol attack, setting up a historic case that could upend the presidential election.

-The justices’ order sets the case up to be heard at a speedy pace, with oral arguments scheduled in the coming weeks and a decision to follow that could spark Trump’s removal from the ballot in states across the country.
+The justices’ order sets the case up to be heard at a speedy pace, with oral arguments scheduled for Feb.
+8 and a decision to follow that could spark Trump’s removal from the ballot in states across the country.

 Dozens of challenges to Trump’s eligibility under the 14th Amendment have been filed nationwide, though many cases have been rejected by lower courts.